How does the personal representative deal with the income and capital gains arising after the deceased’s death?

 Since the estate is not entitled to a personal allowance, all income is taxable (unless the income is specifically exempt from income tax, for example winnings from premium bonds.
 See also the information on ISAs above).

 UK banks and building societies do not deduct tax at source from interest on savings accounts.
-If the estate receives bank or building society interest, the estate will have to pay tax on the interest received, subject to the exception above that if the only income received by the estate is savings income on which the tax liability is less than £100 then no reporting may be necessary.
+If the estate receives bank or building society interest, the estate will have to pay tax on the interest received.

-If the estate includes rental property and receives rental income, the estate will have to pay income tax on the rental profits (there is more information on working out rental profits in our page on Renting out a property).
+If the estate includes rental property and receives rental income, the estate will have to pay income tax on the rental profits (there is more information on working out rental profits in our page on Property income).
 If the estate includes company shares and receives dividend income, the estate will have to pay income tax on the dividend income.

 On income arising after the date of death, the rates of tax are:

 No higher tax rates are applied, no matter how much income is received.
 However, if and when income is passed to any beneficiary, it may be subject to tax at higher rates – or the beneficiary may be able to claim repayment of some of the tax paid.
-For more information see our information for beneficiaries.
+For more information see the Income from the estate paid to beneficiaries section, later on this page.

 During the period of administration, capital gains tax (CGT) applies to gains on any assets disposed of by the estate except for assets transferred to the beneficiaries.
 You can read above on when any gains need to be reported to HMRC.
 Personal representatives might need to dispose of assets to release money to pay debts, for example.
 Gains arising on the disposal of any assets are calculated by reference to the sales proceeds less the value at death.